Published Date: 19 February 2026

 Our Take

-This is a poorly designed building, by the standards set in both local ED1 building applications and best-of-class ED1 projects.
+By the standards set in both local ED1 building applications and best-of-class ED1 projects this project is sub-standard.

 1. Not compliant with existing Community Design Overlay (CDO) which reserves ground-floor for commercial use only.